Duke-CIT/Learning-Technology-Ecosystem/README.md

 Multitudes of services joined together in one application architecture create a monolith.

-Microservices and monolithes offered as a portfolio of services to the university community is the learning technology ecosystem.
+Microservices and monolithes offered as a portfolio to a community is a learning technology ecosystem.

 ## Design for the edges